-It occurs to me that the measure of authentic attention we pay to our young children when they try to tell us about their interests will be exactly how much they want to tell us when they become teenagers and young adults.
-That is, if we notice what they notice and actively listen to what they offer as children, they will keep offering their interests and stories as they grow, and will trust us enough to keep sharing later when we ask.
+The measure of authentic attention we pay to our young children when they try to tell us about their interests will likely determine how much they want to tell us, and trust us, when they become teenagers and young adults.

 I see so many sullen teens.
 Uncommunicative.
 Hurt.
 Sure, in part it happens because peers can be unfair, even cruel; the standards against which they measure themselves today are ridiculously unhealthy and unhelpful; and they desperately need order and peace but live in chaos and noise.